LCBC-UiO/tsd_gitio/README.md

 # TSD GitIO

 Transfering a lot of repos into/from TSD?
 Can't keep track where your latest code is?
-This tool helps you sycing your repos by pulling all of them and creating a single archive for easy upload/download.
+This tool helps you syncing your repos by pulling all of them and creating a single archive for easy upload/download.

 ## Quick start